Controversial new Medical Officer of Health confirmed in Haldimand-Norfolk

 Social media posts from the assistant professor at Queens University, which expressed these opinions, led to calls for his removal as the top doctor in Haldimand and Norfolk.

-Tweets from Dr. Strauss, like one at the end of August that read “live free or die”, have some in the community concerned over the direction he will take for the area.
+Tweets from Dr. Strauss, like one at the end of August that read “live free or die," have some concerned over the direction he will take for the area.

+"The callous regard for the seriousness of this disease is what gives me pause," said Jacob Shelly, a health ethics, law and policy professor at Western University.
+"I would like Dr. Strauss to comment on his views on Florida.
+I would still like to know if he thinks De Santis is a hero for taking that approach because lockdowns maybe are not the solution but there is a lot of evidence that opening up freely without restrictions hasn't worked."

 “The local medical officer of health does not have the authority to overturn provincial public health orders,” said Chopp.
 “So how I would reassure my own constituents, if the province decided to issue another lockdown or mask mandate, is that all those things would apply equally here in Haldimand and Norfolk counties.”